umami-hep/umami-preprocessing/docs/configuration.md

 ### Variables

-One needs to provide the variables that would be taken from the TDD samples and written in the resampled dataset.
-One can siply define them under `variables:` like:
+The next thing you need is to provide the variables that are taken from the TDD files and written in the resampled dataset.
+Selecting only a subset of variables keeps the output files lightweight, and ensures the dataloading does not become a bottleneck during training.

+One can simply define them under `variables:` like:

 ```yaml
 variables: